-Thanks for checking out the references list from the Fast Track to Pregnancy Program™ promotion page.
-These are just a small portion of the scientific studies and articles that the Fast Track to Pregnancy Program is based on.
+Thanks for checking out the references list from the Fast Track to Pregnancy Program™ information page.

 My goal is to support you on your fertility journey with reliable, accurate information that’s proven to give you your best chance of conception.
 So it’s really important to me that everything I teach and recommend is based on the latest scientific research.